All Episodes

 And I want to mention something, Sean.

-I got inundated all day yesterday with Democrats complaining about the permitting process and and saying that you know we're against the environment, and so that was not a part that the Democrats liked.
+I got inundated all day yesterday with Democrats complaining about the permitting process and saying that we're against the environment.

-Although I think we could go even farther, and we need to.
+Although I think we could go even farther and we need to.

 Remember something I also got a lot of calls yesterday.

-If we lose the United States credit and the United States ability, if we were to go in default, as some of the conservative members said, let's just go into default, that would cost us even more money.
+If we lose the United States credit and the United States ability, if we were to go and default, as some of the conservative members said, let's just go into default, that would cost us even more money.

-If we lose our reserve currency status, we have less access to capital, we have higher higher borrowing costs for all Americans, and our lower stock market value.
+If we lose our reserve currency status, we have less access to capital.

 So that hurts.

-But that that was my take.
+But that was my take.

 Everyone negotiates differently.